Constructor-io/constructorio-ui-autocomplete/README.md

 ## Features

-- 📦 A Plug and play React component
+- 🔌 Easy Integration – Quickly integrate with your app as a plug-and-play React component
-- ⚡ Lightweight & Fast – Tiny bundle size, optimized for speed.
+- ⚡ Lightweight & Fast – Tiny bundle size, optimized for speed
-- 🎨 Customizable UI – With minimal styles and support for custom markup.
+- 🎨 Customizable UI – With minmal styles, and supports for custom markup
-- ⌨️ Keyboard Navigation – Fully supports accessible keyboard naviagation.
+- ⌨️ Keyboard Navigation – Fully supports accessible keyboard naviagation
 - ♿ Accessible (a11y) – Built-in ARIA support for screen readers
-- 🛡 Written in TypeScript with type safety.
+- 🛡 Written in TypeScript with type safety

 ## Installation & Quick Start
 Install the library